JasmineRain/iOS-learning/README.md

 --------Contacts--------

 A demo of contacts in iOS, which includes the functions of showing contacts by group, creating a new contact, editing an existing contact and delete an existing contact.

+--------Wechat--------

+A demo of Wechat view, modified from the demo Contacts above